-Common Common Units Beneficially Owned Prior to the Offering(1) Common Units Beneficially Owned After Completion of the Being Offered Hereby Offeri Offering Name of Selling Unitholder Number Percent(2) Number Number Percent(2) Diamondback Energy, Inc.(3) 73,150,000 64% 56,084,847 17,065,153 15%
+Common Units Beneficially Owned After Completion of the Offering Common Units Beneficially Owned Prior to the Common Units Being Offered Offeri Offering(1) Name of Selling Unitholder Number Percent(2) Number Number Percent(2) Diamondback Energy, Inc.(3) 73,150,000 64% 56,084,847 17,065,153 15%

-- (1) For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any common units which such person has the right to acquire within 60 days.
+- (1) For purposes of this table, a person or group of persons is deemed to have "beneficial ownershipâ€☐ of any common units which such person has the right to acquire within 60 days.
 For purposes of computing the percentage of outstanding common units held by each person or group of persons named above, any security which such person or group of persons has the right to acquire within 60 days is deemed to be outstanding for the purpose of computing the percentage ownership for such person or persons, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
 As a result, the denominator used in calculating the beneficial ownership among our unitholders may differ. - (2) Percentage of beneficial ownership is based upon 113,889,277 common units outstanding as of July 15, 2018.
 Because the selling unitholder is not obligated to sell any portion of the common units shown as offered by it, we cannot estimate the actual number or percentage of common units that will be held by the selling unitholder upon completion of this offering.
 However, for purposes of this table, we have assumed that, after completion of the offering, none of the common units covered by this prospectus will be held by the selling unitholder. - (3) Diamondback Energy, Inc. is a publicly traded company.
 The address for Diamondback Energy, Inc. is 500 West Texas Avenue, Suite 1200, Midland, Texas 79701.